michaelasantiago/Quiz-Bot/readme.txt

 Quiz Config [quizconfig.json]
 (All times are in seconds)
 defaultHost:        Host loaded on bot startup
+prefix:             Prefix to place before answers in a quiz.
+                    If set to "", all messages will be read for answers.
 signUpDuration:     Period in which users can sign up for a quiz.
                     Will be infinite (requiring manual starting)
 questionDelay:      Time between questions in the quiz.